Best-Rated Portable Heaters

 When shopping for an electric heater, consumers should also consider:

-• Timers – allow for heaters to be set to turn on and off at specific times
+• Timers – allow for heaters to be turned on and off automatically.

-• Thermal cutout – is an important safety feature, turning the heater off if it overheats
+• Thermal cutout – an important safety feature, turning a heater off if it overheats.

-• Tilt switch – another important safety feature, turning the heater off if it overturns
+• Tilt switch – another important safety feature, turning a heater off if it overturns.

 How Much Electricity Does a Portable Heater Use?